Showing posts with label FPS. Show all posts

 The CryptO'pinion?

-This game is a LOT of fun: the weapons are great and exploring demon-infested worlds is always fascinating.
-There are no complaints from me, as I cannot take anything away from what is an extraordinary example of what the Atari ST/e is capable of knocking out - when in the hands of talented people who care about their product.
-No lame port here.
+As you can probably tell, I've enjoyed blasting my way through this game!
+The weapons are great and exploring demon-infested worlds is engaging.
+I have so few complaints (already mentioned) so I cannot take anything away from what is an extraordinary first-person shooter.
+Plus it's an example of what the Atari ST/e is capable of knocking out in the hands of talented people who care about their product.
+No lame port!

-Play it on the Atari STe if you can and enjoy what is nothing short of a brilliant first-person shooter.
+Preferably play using an Atari STe and enjoy what is nothing short of a brilliant first-person shooter.

 Destruction Imminent